 Air Science Courses

 AERO 1001 Heritage and Values of the US Air Force I: 2 semester hours

 AERO 1002 Heritage and Values of the US Air Force II: 2 semester hours

-Continuation of AERO 1001.
-Includes strategic offensive and defense forces, general purpose forces, aerospace support forces, and relationships with U.S. Army forces.
+This course introduces students to military concepts such as strategic offensive and defense forces, general purpose forces, aerospace support forces, and the Air Force relationship with U.S. Army forces.
 Contracting with AFROTC is not required for this course.

 AERO 1500 Leadership Laboratory: 0 semester hours